MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-eclipse/managing-storage-accounts-using-azure-explorer.md

 # Manage storage accounts by using the Azure Explorer for Eclipse

 > [!NOTE]
-> The Storage Accounts feature in Azure Explorer for Eclipse is deprecated.
+> The Storage Accounts feature in Azure Explorer is deprecated.
 You can utilize the Azure portal to create and manage storage accounts and containers.
 See the [Azure Storage](/azure/storage/blobs/storage-quickstart-blobs-portal) documentation for quickstarts on how to manage storage accounts.

 Azure Explorer, which is part of the Azure Toolkit for Eclipse, provides Java developers with an easy-to-use solution for managing storage accounts in their Azure account from inside the Eclipse integrated development environment (IDE).